 - Increased risk of oxidative stress.

-But perhaps one of the most significant and lasting risks for babies delivered via cesarean is the alteration of the of gut flora.
 Studies have consistently shown that cesarean babies have altered fecal microbiota compared with vaginally born babies, which can persist for at least six months and quite possibly for life.(16)

 As I’ve explained elsewhere, the gut flora plays a crucial role in health.
 From that article: